Are you currently enrolled in Medicaid? Are you looking to get covered? Here is a quick and easy breakdown of the

 - Not be pregnant at the time of application

-Since its adoption is 2014, the Health Michigan Plan has allowed members to access a huge range of health care services, including helping nearly 700,000 members see a primary care doctor.
-This expanded access has also led to:
+Since 2014, the Health Michigan Plan has allowed members to access to a huge range of health care services.
+It has helped nearly 700,000 members see a primary care doctor.
+It has also led to:

 - 5 million preventive care visits performed